Generalized symmetry enriched criticality in (3+1)d: SU(N)/ZN adjoint QCD: SET transition

+We now elucidate the physical meaning of these symmetry fractionalization classes.
+Under the $SO(N_f)$ symmetry, the monopoles can transform either as tensors or spinors, so the fractionalization class depends on whether the monopoles transform under a $2\pi$ rotation of $SO(N_f)$ by $+1$ or $-1$.
+If the unit monopole is an $SO(N_f)$ tensor, then taking $B\to B+\pi\, w_2^{SO(N_f)}$ transforms it into an $SO(N_f)$ spinor.
+For consistency of the anyon fusion, if the $q_m=1$ monopole is an $SO(N_f)$ tensor (spinor), then monopoles with odd charge are $SO(N_f)$ tensors (spinors), and monopoles with even charge are always $SO(N_f)$ tensors.

-The fractionalization of time-reversal symmetry is more subtle.
-For a (3+1)d time-reversal invariant bosonic SET, we would specify independently whether the point-line anyons are bosons or fermions and whether they transform under time-reversal as Kramers singlets or doublets.
-However, we recall that adjoint QCD has a spin-Kramers relation---local operators are either bosonic Kramers singlets or fermionic Kramers doublets.
+Next, we discuss the possible fractionalization classes of time-reversal symmetry, which may be chosen for the unit monopole independently of the $SO(N_f)$ fractionalization class.
+If we were studying a (3+1)d time-reversal invariant bosonic SET, we would specify independently whether the point-like anyons are bosons or fermions and whether they transform under time-reversal as Kramers singlets or doublets (i.e., whether $\mathsf{T}^2=\pm 1$ locally on the anyon).
+However, we recall from Section~\ref{sec: adjoint psu(N) global symmetries} that adjoint QCD has a spin/Kramers relation---local operators are either bosonic Kramers singlets or fermionic Kramers doublets.
 Thus, attaching a fermionic Kramers doublet to a point-like anyon should not be viewed as changing the symmetry fractionalization class.
-Rather, the monopoles can either be consistent with the spin-Kramers relation or inconsistent with it.
-Hence, if a monopole is a bosonic Kramers singlet or fermionic Kramers doublet, the time-reversal symmetry is not fractionalized.
-If a monopole is a bosonic Kramers doublet or a fermionic Kramers singlet, then its time-reversal symmetry is fractionalized.

-Finally, for a general (3+1)d SET, the loop excitations can also fractionalize.
-However, for the fermionic SET here, the electric flux loops are not fractionalized because in $PSU(N)$ gauge theory the surface operators $\mcu(\Sigma)$ can be opened and end on Wilson loops that do not carry any fractional quantum numbers under $G$.
+This statement is the physical meaning of the restriction $w_2=0$ on Pin$^+$ manifolds.
+Thus, if the unit monopole is a bosonic Kramers singlet or a fermionic Kramers doublet, then we should regard the topological order as having the ``trivial'' symmetry fractionalization class for time-reversal.
+The nontrivial class can be induced by the transformation $B\to B+\pi\, (w_1)^2$, which transmutes a bosonic Kramers singlet (fermionic Kramers doublet) unit monopole into a bosonic Kramers doublet (fermionic Kramers singlet)~\cite{Thorngren2015b}.
+Again, for consistency with fusion rules, if the $q_m=1$ monopole is a bosonic Kramers singlet (doublet), then all monopoles with odd $q_m$ are also bosonic Kramers singlets (doublets) while monopoles with even $q_m$ are always bosonic Kramers singlets (or fermionic Kramers doublets).